 noirlab_gemini0801a January 8th, 2008

-Credit: P. Michaud, S. Fisher, and R. Carrasco from Gemini and T. Rector from the Univ. of Alaska at Anchorage/International Gemini Observatory
+Credit: International Gemini Observatory/NOIRLab/NSF/AURA/P. Michaud, S. Fisher, R. Carrasco & T. Rector (Univ. of Alaska at Anchorage)

 The Gemini South Multi-Object Spectrograph (GMOS) recently captured a dramatic image of a vast cloud complex named DEM L316 located in the Large Magellanic Cloud.
 The peanut-shaped nebula appears to be a single object, but the latest research indicates that it is really comprised of two distinct gas and dust clouds formed by different types of supernova explosions.